triflicacid/c-vm/docs/Assembler.md

   - `h`: hexadecimal (16)

 The validity of the digits is dependent upon the radix chosen e.g. `Fh` is valid, but `F` is not.

+## Labels

+Labels are placeholder names for addresses, and can be substituted in an instruction where an address would be expected.

+When defined, it is initialised with a value of the current offset is appeared at.
+Labels may be re-defined, in which case its offset will be updated accordingly.

+When a label is encounteredin an instruction...
+  - If the label is defined, it is immediatly replaced by its address
+  - If the label is not defined, this is cached.
+Later, all un-replaced labels are replaced with the final label offset.

+See `test/assembler/labels.asm` for an example